pawanpaudel93/othent-svelte-components/README.md

 The LogoutButton component emits the following event:

-- `logout`: This event is triggered when the user successfully logs out.
+- `loggedOut`: This event is triggered when the user successfully logs out.
 The event payload includes the logout response.

 #### LogoutButton Example Usage